wso2/docs-ei/en/micro-integrator/docs/references/connectors/kafka-connector/3.0.x/kafka-connector-producer-example.md

 Given below is a sample API that illustrates how you can connect to a Kakfa broker with the `init` operation and then use the `publishMessages` operation to publish messages via the topic.
 It exposes Kakfa functionalities as a RESTful service.
 Users can invoke the API using HTTP/HTTPs with the required information.

 API has the context `/publishMessages`.
-It will publish messages via the topic to the Kafka server.
+It publishes messages via the topic to the Kafka server.

 The following diagram illustrates all the required functionality of the Kafka service that you are going to build.